-He and co-founder Mike McGee met while students at Northwestern University.
+He and co-founder Mike McGee, who also works at CodeNow, met while students at Northwestern University.

 “The way we work well together is, we share the same belief,” Sales-Griffin told the Tribune.
 “That belief is that the world will be better if people can solve problems with code.”